-The light and chime remind you to fasten your seat belts.
-The light illuminates whenever the ignition key is turned to the ON or START position and remains illuminated until the driver's seat belt is fastened.
-At the same time, the chime sounds for about 7 seconds unless the driver's seat belt is securely fastened.
+The light and chime remind you to fasten the seat belts.
+The light illuminates and the chime sounds (for about five seconds) whenever the ignition key is turned to the ON position, and the light remains illuminated until the driver's seat belt is fastened.